Off-Campus Okanagan College Condos

 Most strata board people I’ve come across are run by reasonable people who know what they’re doing and are willing to volunteer their time freely answering my questions and giving forthcoming information on their little micro-communities.
 They understand how to read financial statements and are aware of the issues in their building.
 I’ll even go further and say that most people who live in strata-titled properties are generally happy homeowners who like condo living.

 If you are thinking of buying into a condo you really do need to take the time to read all the minutes of the strata board and past annual general meetings to familiarize yourself to the culture.
 Reading strata minutes and bylaws might take a while but I promise you will be glad you did.
 If reading dry documents isn’t your cup of tea any Realtor or real estate lawyer will read and explain things to you and you will be able to make an informed decision.

 Or call Andrew Smith directly at 250-979-8066.
-Over 22 years experience helping people achieve their dream of home ownership!
+Over 22 years of experience helping people achieve their dream of homeownership!